-As a general rule of thumb, Clark says that anyone at a 24% tax bracket or below should go with the Roth 401(k).
-If you’re a high income earner, you’re likely better off with the traditional 401(k) to help lower your tax bill.
+As a rule of thumb, Clark says that anyone in a 24% tax bracket or below should go with the Roth 401(k).
+If you’re a high-income earner, you’re likely better off with the traditional 401(k) to help lower your tax bill.

 We’ve got a complete explanation of how the 401(k) and the Roth 401(k) work here.

-If you’ve never invested before, you may be confused by what to invest your money in.
+If you’ve never invested before, you may be confused about where to invest your money.
 Target date funds offer an easy answer.
-They let you select the year closest to when you expect to retire and invest your money in that fund.
+There are funds available in five-year increments, so you can pick a fund that targets a year close to your planned retirement date.

 In addition to your investments through your employer’s plan, you’ll also want to do some investing outside of work.
 That’s where a Roth IRA comes into play.

 “A Roth IRA is the most efficient place for you to have money grow for your retirement because the money in it grows tax-free and is spent tax-free,” Clark says.

 The money expert likes discount investment houses like the Vanguard Group, Fidelity Investments and Charles Schwab as places for you to open your Roth IRA.
 However, there are income limitations.

 We’ve got a list of eligibility requirements and step-by-step instructions on how to open a Roth IRA here.

 One of the nice things about hitting 50 is that when you reach that milestone, you get access to a special club that younger people can’t get into.